oftheheadland/Colorblindly/readme.md

 # Project Title

-Eye of Odin is an extension that helps developers make websites for the visually impaired by allowing you to simulate the experience those users have.
+Eye of Odin is an extension that helps developers make websites for the visually impaired (colorblindness) by allowing you to simulate the experience those users have.

 ## Getting Started

-Install the extension from the Chrome store ____
+Install the extension from the Chrome store at ____

 Or clone the repository and add to Chrome as an unpacked extension.